FirstDataUnion/FIDU/src/apps/chat-lab/public/TERMS_OF_USE.md

 ## 2. Description of Service

 FIDU Chat Lab is an **open source**, web-based application that provides:
-- A privacy-focused interface for interacting with AI language models
+- A data-control-focused interface for interacting with AI language models
 - Storage for conversations, contexts, and system prompts
 - Integration with third-party AI services
 - Optional cloud storage via Google Drive